 One of my friends had called in advance to order (for a birthday celebration) a whole banana cream pie – a Frank Fat’s specialty for which they are widely known.
 After eating lunch or dinner there is always room for banana cream pie!
 My solution – I share a slice with my dining companion so we each can have a few bites.

 I have quite a few “favorite” Frank Fat’s dishes.
-If I had to choose my top two I would have to pick the Honey Walnut Prawns (lightly fried prawns glazed with honey sauce, walnuts, sesame seeds) and the Frank’s Style New York Steak (New York steak smothered in sautéed onions and oyster sauce).
+But, if I had to choose my top two, I would pick the Honey Walnut Prawns (lightly fried prawns glazed with honey sauce, walnuts, sesame seeds) and the Frank’s Style New York Steak (New York steak smothered in sautéed onions and oyster sauce).

 Comments on Frank Fat’s?